Jesse Marsch: Professional

 Marsch was drafted by D.C.
 United (their assistant coach was his coach at Princeton, Bob Bradley) in the third round of the 1996 MLS College Draft.
 Marsch spent the next two seasons with D.C.
 United, but played in only 15 games.
-D.C. assistant coach Bob Bradley, named to lead the expansion Chicago Fire, acquired Marsch soon after the Expansion Draft in exchange for A. J. Wood and a second-round pick in the 1998 College Draft.
+D.C. assistant coach Bob Bradley, named to lead the expansion Chicago Fire, signed Marsch soon after the Expansion Draft in exchange for A. J. Wood and a second-round pick in the 1998 College Draft.
 Marsch immediately became a regular in Chicago and remained a mainstay in their lineup through 2005.
 He helped the Fire to the 1998 MLS Cup, giving him three league championships in three seasons.
 While with Chicago, he also won the U.S. Open Cup in 1998, 2000 and 2003.

 After the 2005 season, Marsch was transferred to Chivas USA, where Bradley was then coaching.
 At the time, he left the Fire as the club's all-time leader in regular season games played with 200 (he now sits sixth behind C. J. Brown, Logan Pause, Gonzalo Segares, Zach Thornton and Chris Armas).
 Marsch is one of three players to have played in each of the first 14 seasons of Major League Soccer.
 On February 5, 2010, he announced his retirement after four seasons with Chivas to enter coaching.